bn-mk/fanwave-crypto/README.md

 It also generated some documentation for me regarding the API and the scheduled task.
 This is in the server repo and provides instructions on how to run the job.

+Finally I got Warp to write me a comprehensive batch of feature and unit tests - normally i would choose what tests to create by hand but due to time constraints i generated them this way.

 ## How to run
 #### **Real Cryptocurrency Data:**
 - ✅ **Live prices** from CoinGecko